You may think that one water filter is as good as another, but think again. The filter you buy on impulse may not be keeping your family safe.

 These chemicals may or may not show up on your report.
 Call and ask your utility if it uses chlorine, a suspected respiratory and neurological toxin, or chloramine, a suspected blood and respiratory toxin.
 Chlorine combines with organic elements during the water treatment process to produce carcinogenic by-products.

 The best type of filter to remove chlorine and its byproducts is a combination carbon/KDF adsorption filter (not to be confused with “absorption”), which range from shower and faucet filters to sink and whole-house filters.
-A regular carbon filter won’t remove chloramine, so look for a catalytic carbon filter instead or schedule an appointment now with Clear Choice.
+A regular carbon filter won’t remove chloramine, so look for a catalytic carbon filter instead.

 If you only have one or two contaminants, a smaller unit, such as a countertop or under-the-sink filter, may meet your needs.
 To find a filter certified to remove the contaminants you’re most concerned about, visit the NSF’s online database.